daisygunn/grow-restaurant/TESTING.md

 ![](assets/images/user_stories_testing/display_when_logged_in.jpg)

-Logged in user have the benefit of forms pre-populating with their information:
+Logged in users have the benefit of forms pre-populating with their information:

 ![](assets/images/user_stories_testing/pre_populated_form.jpg)